Eurosport Logo

 Eurosport Logo 1989

-The first broadcasts of Eurosport were launched in February 1989.
-The channel logo at that time was an expressive image that included an inscription and graphic elements in the form of stars.
-The name of the network of sports TV channels, Eurosport, was used as an inscription.
-It was decorated with ten small stars that lined up in a round frame.
+The first Eurosport broadcasts were launched in February 1989.
+The channel logo at the time was an expressive image featuring an inscription and graphic elements in the form of stars.
+The name of the sports TV network, Eurosport, was used as an inscription.
+It was decorated with ten small stars arranged in a round frame.

 It was a rather symbolic image, the general concept of which was complemented by thematic coloring.
 The stars were painted rich blue, evoking associations with sports and television.
 In addition, blue in the context of the brand’s design means stability, reliability, and confidence.

 The inscription itself was made in yellow and orange.
 The contrast was needed for expressiveness, especially against the basic white background.
 The letters of the inscription were massive and rounded.
-Italics gave them a certain dynamism, which made it possible to focus on the company’s rapid development.
+Italics gave them a certain dynamism, allowing them to focus on the company’s rapid development.

 1994 – 2001